Artis Dental Centre

 Minor surface stains may be treated with surface whiteners, such as a whitening toothpaste.
 While all toothpastes contain mild abrasives to help you remove plaque and food particles from your teeth whitening toothpastes also typically include polishing agents or chemicals to increase their stain-removing effectiveness.
 When choosing a whitening toothpaste always opt for CDA approved brands so you can avoid choosing a toothpaste that is too abrasive and may damage your teeth.

 However, whitening toothpastes do not contain bleaching agents, so they can only help with surface stains.
-For more serious stains you will likely need stronger at home products or an in-office whitening treatment.
+For more serious stains you will likely need stronger at home products or an in-office teeth whitening in New Westminster.

 For More Serious Surface Stains